dao-duc-tung/ecs-ml-deploy-system/README.md

 This step creates manually CodePipeline and CodeBuild projects.
 In the next version of this tutorial, this step should be defined in a CloudFormation template.

 1. Update `buildspec/ep-a.yaml` file and push the code
-1. Go to AWS Console > CodePipeline > Create new pipeline
+1. Go to AWS Console > CodePipeline > Create a new pipeline
 1. Configure pipeline settings

    - Pipeline name: `ep-a`